 But what stays with me most strongly is the way that Ms. Angelou seemed to control the interactions with many of the people who approached her that evening: cordial, but not necessarily friendly.
 Not unfriendly, mind you, but not inviting intimacy, except of course with the attendees who were, in fact, old friends.
 With these she laughed and whispered and gave herself as much private time as one can politely give at such as semi-public function.
 It occurred to me then, that a woman like her must have a repertoire of techniques for setting boundaries between herself and her public, keeping herself accessible, yet unassailable.
 I realized too, that the confessional and intimate nature of her work gave many readers the impression that they knew her, when what they knew was a persona.
 She seemed to exert a conscious effort to maintain the distinction between the two.

 This seemed even more evident a few days later, during our meeting at the Algonquin.
 Once again, like the Southern lady that she was, she was cordial.
-I had brought along a friend who was an editor at Feminist Press.
+I had brought along my friend Constance Green, who was then an editor at Feminist Press.
 Ms. Angelou was having lunch with two friends, and introductions were made all around.
 She asked whether we were hungry, and of course we said we weren’t.
 She went on to say, with a chuckle, that she was just telling her friends that her “terrible, wonderful mother,” Vivian Johnson, aka “M’Deah” had recently been forced out of the Merchant Marines, and she was hopping mad about it.
 It seems that M’Deah lied about her age when she joined up – she was already past the retirement age at the time of her initial application!

 Then, she seated herself for the interview, which she allowed me to record.
 The sound quality of the cassette has long since decayed, but fortunately, I have the transcript, excerpted below.
 This interview took place October, 12, 1981.